* Global equity markets slip on Iraqi worries

 NEW YORK, June 16 Oil prices rose on Monday

-potential disruption to crude supplies, while that violence and
+potential disruption to crude supplies, while the Iraqi violence

-renewed tensions in Ukraine drove buying of safe-haven
+and renewed tensions in Ukraine drove a shift into safe-haven

 currencies and bonds.

-Fighting in Iraq damped global equity markets, although
+Fighting in Iraq and Ukraine damped global equity markets,

-Investor unease hit the Nikkei early in the day as
+Investor unease hit the Nikkei early in the day when

 Tokyo suffered its biggest fall in a month, while European